flow-typed/flow-typed/docs/index.md

 question has already been answered!
 If not, don't hesitate to [open an issue](https://github.com/flow-typed/flow-typed/issues/new/choose).

-## How Do I Contribute Library Definitions?
+## How do I contribute library definitions?

 Just send a pull request!
-The documentation highlighted in [CONTRIBUTING.md](https://github.com/flow-typed/flow-typed/blob/master/CONTRIBUTING.md) should give a detailed overview of how to raise a pull request following our best practices.
+You can read out [Contributing](contributing.md) guide which should give a detailed overview of how to raise a pull request following our best practices.

 ## Community